-Establish and maintain an ethos where all children (including those having protected characteristics under the Equalities Act 2010) feel secure and are encouraged to report concerns, talk, and are listened to;
+- Establish and maintain an ethos where all children (including those having protected characteristics under the Equalities Act 2010) feel secure and are encouraged to report concerns, talk, and are listened to; - Make reasonable adjustments for disabled children and young people. - Ensure that children's wishes and feelings are taken into account when determining what actions to take and services to provide and that they are able to express their views and give feedback.
+We will always seek to act in the best interests of children. - Ensure that children know that there are adults in the school whom they can approach if they are worried or are in difficulty and that there are alternative ways to report concerns; - Include in the curriculum activities and opportunities for PSHE / Citizenship / Relationships Education, Relationships and Sex Education and Health Education which equip children with the skills they need to stay safe from abuse (including online and other contexts children are in ie both inside and outside the home), and to know to whom they can turn for help; there is a worry box where children can place concerns which are checked regularly.

-- Make reasonable adjustments for disabled children and young people. - Ensure that children's wishes and feelings are taken into account when determining what actions to take and services to provide and that they are able to express their views and give feedback.
-We will always seek to act in the best interests of children. - Ensure that children know that there are adults in the school whom they can approach if they are worried or are in difficulty and that there are alternative ways to report concerns; A worry box is accessible to all children and worry monsters are used in Key Stage 1 classes to enable easier reporting for children who may find it difficult to approach an adult in school. - Include in the curriculum activities and opportunities for PSHE / Citizenship / Relationships Education, Relationships and Sex Education and Health Education which equip children with the skills they need to stay safe from abuse (including online and other contexts children are in), and to know to whom they can turn for help. - Ensure every effort is made to establish effective working relationships with parents and colleagues from other agencies; - Operate safer recruitment procedures and make sure that all appropriate checks are carried out and recorded on the single central record for new staff and volunteers who will work with children, including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in schools (s.128), online checks etc (see "Keeping children safe in education" part 3).
+- Ensure every effort is made to establish effective working relationships with parents and colleagues from other agencies; - Operate safer recruitment procedures and make sure that all appropriate checks are carried out and recorded on the single central record for new staff and volunteers who will work with children, including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in schools (s.128), online checks etc (see "Keeping children safe in education" part 3 and the separate Safer Recruitment policy).